leuel-a/chatzilla/README.md

 # Chatzilla

-Chatzilla is a simple chat application developed as part of the ALX Software Engineering Program portfolio project.
-It allows users to connect and chat with each other in real-time.
+Chatzilla is a simple chat application that allows users to connect and chat with each other in real-time.

 ## Features